Scott Boman: Gary Johnson campaign directorship

-Michigan Board of Education candidacy 2016 and 2018
+Michigan Board of Education candidacy

 Scotty Boman made his third run for Board of Education and finished with the second highest vote total for a Statewide minor party candidate.
 He ran on a platform of diversifying curriculum, parental school choice, and ending gun-free school zones for "legally qualified" gun-owners.
 He also called for abandoning what he called, "Federally subsidized PC fads."

+2018 Michigan Board of Education candidacy

-He ran again for Michigan Board of Education in 2018 and participated in the bipartisan televised debate for that office.
+He made his fourth run for the Michigan Board of Education in 2018 and participated in the bipartisan televised debate for that office.
 The other candidate in the debate was Green Party candidate, Sherri Wells.

-Police Commissioner candidacy
+Police Commissioner candidacies

 2017 Campaign

 Boman was an unsuccessful candidate for the Fourth District seat on the Detroit Board of Police Commissioners.
 He lost to incumbent Commissioner Willie Bell with 39% of the vote.

 In interviews Boman had emphasized his status as a civilian to contrast himself from the incumbent who is a veteran of the Detroit Police Department.
 He told one reporter, "I think in order to have true citizen oversight, a commissioner shouldn't have a 30-year relationship with those you're overseeing."
 Upon being defeated he said he would continue to promote civilian oversight by founding a group called Detroit Residents Advancing Civilian Oversight (D.R.A.C.O.).